 Review: BMW 3 Series (2012 – 2019)

-Great to drive yet has a forgiving ride.
+Great to drive yet on the right wheels and tyres has a forgiving ride.
 More space in the back than before. xDrive four-wheel drive available.
 320d Efficient Dynamics averages a claimed 68.9mpg.

 Interior starting to feel dated alongside rivals like the Audi A4 Avant.

 Recently Added To This Review

 Report of clutch and possible DMF failure on a BMW F30 320i at 42,000 miles.
 47 Complaints received since 2012.
 Read more

 Report of ‘Driver Stabilisation’ seek assistance warning appearing on dash of 35k mile 2017 BMW 335d at 40mph.
 "At the same time the steering locked to have very limited travel and as was...
 Read more

 Report of fuel filler flap not always opening on a 2016 BMW 330e.
 To re-fuel there is a button to press in the car and then the filler flap should release by pressing on it.
 A message on the dashboard...
 Read more

 BMW 3 Series (2012 – 2019): At A Glance